Engine Misfire or Rough Engine Idle on GM 4.8L, 5.3L, 6.0L is becoming; more common and getting harder to diagnose.

 What Is The Cause Of Engine Misfire – Rough Engine Idle

 The engine may be running too lean, due to a leaking intake manifold.
 Too lean means too much air and not enough fuel; according to the power control module (PCM) calculation.
-When the engine is cold, not all sensors function.
-As the engine warms up the oxygen sensors report the lean condition.
-To make matter worse adding addition fuel.
+So, when the engine is cold, not all sensors function.
+But, as the engine warms up, the oxygen sensors, report the lean condition.
+To make matter worse adding additional fuel.

 What Is The Correction For Engine Misfire or Rough Engine Idle

 To correct this problem, replace the upper intake manifold gaskets; with the teal green gasket material, P/N 89017589.

 NOTE: This gasket is also made by VICTOR # MS16340